niclaslindstedt/docker-backup/README.md

 `backup` | Backup all volumes.
 `backup <volume>` | Backup a specific volume.
 `store` | Copies the latest backups to the long-term storage location.
-`purge` | Purges old backups from the backup location.
+`prune` | Prunes old backups from the backup location.
 `restore` | Restores all volumes to their latest backups.
 `restore <volume>` | Restores the latest backup of the provided volume name.
 `restore <backup filename>` | Restores a specific backup to its associated volume.